 Reading textbooks and comprehending their information is difficult.
-If you want further information about reading comprehension, review other sections of Academic Support for Students (Link to Academic Support for Students).
+If you want further information about reading comprehension, review other sections of Academic Support for Students.
 If you have been trying to improve your reading comprehension but the strategies you're trying just don't seem to be helping as much as you would like, please contact Cook Counseling Center.

 SQ3R is a five-step process:

 - Recite Review

 This step helps you gather the information that is necessary to focus on the chapter and formulate questions for yourself as you read.
 It’s not necessary to have answers to your questions at this step in the process – answers will come later.

 Read the title

 This helps your brain begin to focus on the topic of the chapter.